-I had delivered my first load to Jacksonville and was relaxing at the beach licking the frosty froth off the top of my root beer float.
-Root beer goes great with rum because they both mix well with vanilla ice cream.
-After blowing not one, not two, but in fact three tires on the way down here, I deserved some R&R to take the edge off.
+I was relaxing at the beach licking the frosty froth off the top of my root beer float.
+The beverage goes great with rum because they both mix well with vanilla ice cream.
+After blowing not just one, not just two, but three tires on the way down from Washington, DC, I deserved some R&R to take the edge off.

 Was surprised that I could park for free (on weekdays).
-It was like having a beach side resort hotel for free and my own private beach at night.
+It was like being king of my own beach side resort hotel relaxing in my own private beach, not a soul except gulls.

 Daybreak was the most inspirational.
-I would go for a long run on the beach til blisters formed in my soles, then a strenuous swim interspersed with some exciting body surfing.
-Then back to my cab to check on emails and with my tummy grumbling, I just rolled next door to V Pizza where I down a 9 inch deep dish like it was a strawberry smoothie.
+I would go for a long run on the beach til blisters formed in my soles, then a strenuous swim interspersed with some leisurely body surfing.
+Then back to my cab to check on emails and with my tummy rumbling, I just rolled next door to V Pizza where I downed a 9-inch deep dish like it was a strawberry smoothie.
 Happy hour rolled around early and by the time they played “Shot through the heart, and you’re to blame darling” and asked folks to finish the lyric, I was already three sheets to the wind.
 No worries, my cab was just an earshot away – just cross cruisy 1st street scattered with loafers in their flops and skateboarders riding tricks, and I was back in my seaside resort in my floating bed, the crashing surf rocking me mindlessly.

-After three days of living like a beach bum and casually adding sites to RUNINOut, I started to feel a slight pang of guilt.
-It was time to find a load and sure enough there was one heading from Jacksonville to Savannah which would afford me a visit to see Mom midway.
+After three days of living like a beach bum and casually adding sites to RUNINOut, I started to feel a twinge of guilt.
+It was time to find a load and sure enough there was one heading from Jacksonville to Savannah which would afford me a chance to see my mother midway.

 Another reason to book this load was the chance to return back to DC.
 I had just left the week before and wasn’t planning to coming back since I had fully turned over the EU Embassy Run to Where to Next Race, a scavenger hunt running group.
 But Rachel the organizer said she would be feel more comfortable if I showed up.
 After all this was my baby, and I wanted to nurture her and see her develop her legs and run.

 It took awhile to hook-up since I had to back in from the street.
 Once I got her to connect and the landing gear raised, I started doing a quick pre-trip.

-Suddenly, an employee from Piedmont approached me.
+Suddenly, an employee from Piedmont approached me out of nowhere.
 I thought he was going to offer some help or suggestions, but he didn’t look any bit friendly.

-The allegation was so shocking that it was almost laughable.
+The allegation was so shocking that it sounded preposterous.

-“My brother saw the whole thing.
+“My brother on the JLG saw the whole thing.
 Well let me look at the cameras, and I’ll get back to you.”

-After over 20 minutes, I looked for the driver, I assumed he was reviewing the video from the dashcam on his truck.
+After waiting over 20 minutes, I looked for the driver, I assumed he was reviewing the video from the dash cam on his truck.
 I did not notice any damage on his truck.
 And when he was nowhere in sight, I assumed that he found nothing and there was no longer an issue.
-Then after speaking with Pullen Moving in Woodbridge it was time to get on the road.
+Then after speaking with the receiver, Pullen Moving and Storage in Woodbridge it was time to get on the road.

 Not a half hour later, I get a call from the broker.

-“Did you get into an accident at the pickup?” she asked.
+“Did you get into an accident at the pickup?” she asked indignantly.

 They emailed me a copy of the video from one of the security cameras and once I stopped at Kenly 95, I reviewed it.

-I was surprised.
-Maybe I did hit him.
-From the angle and distance I really couldn’t see.
-But from the picture of the bumper, it looked like the bumper was pushed in a bit.
+Maybe I did hit his bumper after all.
+From the angle and distance it was inconclusive.
+But from the picture it looked like the bumper was pushed in a bit.
 Even if I made contact, it’s possible that I wouldn’t have felt a thing.

-“I didn’t want to settle it under the table.
+“I don’t want to settle it under the table.
 Let the insurance company decide whether I was at fault.
 Let them be the judge, jury and executioner,” I said decisively, hoping I wouldn’t regret this move, but knowing deep down inside it could haunt me for the rest of my driving career.

 I delivered the trailer to Woodbridge on Thursday night hoping that everything would be resolved or forgotten.

-I looked at the pictures Piedmont sent me of the truck and although the bumper was pushed in a bit, there was no proof that I was responsible for the damage.
-It looks bad, but it also looks repairable.
+I looked at the pictures Piedmont sent me of the truck and although the bumper appeared to be pushed in a bit, there was no hard proof that I was responsible for the damage.
+Either way, it was very minor and easily repairable.

 Did I do right by saving money and not paying this out my own pocket, or would this be something that would have major repercussions down the road?